PwshLab/Maus-Loader/README.md

 # Maus-Loader
-Powershell Utility to download and view videos from https://www.wdrmaus.de/
+Powershell Script to download and view videos from https://www.wdrmaus.de/